Low-Complexity Frequency-Dependent Linearizers Based on Parallel Bias-Modulus and Bias-ReLU Operations: Least-Squares Solution

-Including $L_{2}$-regularization (a.k.a.
-Tikhonov regularization), a diagonal matrix $\lambda\mathbf{I}$ with small diagonal entries $\lambda$ is added to the right-hand side of \eqref{eq:A3}.
-The resulting equation is then equivalent to \eqref{eq:w7}, with $\mathbf{A}$ and $\mathbf{b}$ in \eqref{eq:w8} and $\mathbf{A}_{r}$ and $\mathbf{b}_{r}$ defined in Section \ref{subsec:Design}. \begin{small} \end{small} \begin{IEEEbiography}[{ }]{Deijany Rodriguez Linares} (Graduate Student Member, IEEE) received the Bachelor of Science in Nuclear Engineering, a Postgraduate Diploma in Medical Physics and the Master of Science degree in Nuclear Engineering from the Higher Institute of Technologies and Applied Sciences (InSTEC), University of Havana, Cuba, in 2015, 2016 and 2018, respectively.
-He is currently pursuing a Ph.D. degree with the Division of Communication Systems, Department of Electrical Engineering, Link\"oping University, Sweden.
-From 2019 to 2020, he was an Associate Researcher at InSTEC, and from 2015 to 2018, he worked as a Junior Medical Physicist at the Cuban State Center for the Control of Drugs, Equipment and Medical Devices (CECMED).
-Since 2019, he has been a Junior Associate of the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.
-His research interests include signal processing, wireless communication, reinforcement learning, and mathematical optimization. \end{IEEEbiography} \pdfbookmark[1]{Biography: H\r{A}kan Johansson}{bio-hakan} \begin{IEEEbiography}[{ }]{H\aa kan Johansson} (S'97--M'98--SM'06) received the Master of Science degree in Computer Science and Engineering, and the Licentiate, Doctoral, and Docent degrees in Electronics Systems, from Link\"oping University, Sweden, in 1995, 1997, 1998, and 2001, respectively.
+\pdfbookmark[1]{Biography: H\r{A}kan Johansson}{bio-hakan} \begin{IEEEbiography}[{ }]{H\AA kan Johansson} (S'97--M'98--SM'06) received the Master of Science degree in Computer Science and Engineering, and the Licentiate, Doctoral, and Docent degrees in Electronics Systems, from Link\"oping University, Sweden, in 1995, 1997, 1998, and 2001, respectively.
 During 1998 and 1999 he held a postdoctoral position with the Signal Processing Laboratory, Tampere University of Technology, Finland.
 He is currently a Professor at the Division of Communication Systems, Department of Electrical Engineering, Link\"oping University.
 He was one of the founders of the spin-off company Signal Processing Devices Sweden AB in 2004 (now Teledyne SP Devices).
 His research encompasses theory, design, and implementation of efficient and flexible signal processing systems for various purposes.
 He has authored or co-authored four books and some 80 journal papers and 150 conference papers.
 He has co-authored one journal paper and two conference papers that have received best paper awards and authored or co-authored three invited journal papers and four invited book chapters.
 He also holds eight patents.
 He served as a Technical Program Co-Chair for IEEE Int.
 Symposium on Circuits and Systems (ISCAS) 2017 and 2025.
 He has served as an Associate Editor for IEEE Trans. on Circuits and Systems I and II, IEEE Trans.
 Signal Processing, and IEEE Signal Processing Letters, and as an Area Editor for Digital Signal Processing (Elsevier). \end{IEEEbiography}

 \EOD